IkramHussainSiyam/unified-glow-vscode-theme/README.md

 #### 💡 Pro Tip:

-By default vscode only changes editor's font, if you want to change the font of your entire editor (e.g. sidebar font, explorer font, titlebar font, etc.) you need to install an extension called [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items/?itemName=be5invis.vscode-custom-css).
+By default VSCode only changes editor's font, if you want to change the font of your entire editor (e.g. sidebar font, explorer font, title bar font, etc.) you need to install an extension called [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items/?itemName=be5invis.vscode-custom-css).

 - First install the extension.
 - Create a file called `custom-vscode-styles.css` in your desired location (any where).